sahiljangid04/retail-consumer-intelligence-platform/README.md

 A complete **Data Analytics portfolio project** that simulates how a Business Intelligence team analyzes an e-commerce marketplace.

-Instead of focusing only on dashboards, the project follows a complete analytics lifecycle—from raw transactional data to executive-level business recommendations.
+Instead of focusing only on dashboards, the project follows a complete analytics lifecycle from raw transactional data to executive-level business recommendations.

 ---